dotnet/docs-maui/docs/user-interface/controls/label.md

 <xref:Microsoft.Maui.Controls.Span> defines the following properties:

-- `BackgroundColor`, of type `Color`, which represents the color of the span background.
+- `BackgroundColor`, of type <xref:Microsoft.Maui.Graphics.Color>, which represents the color of the span background.
 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the displayed text.
 - `FontAttributes`, of type `FontAttributes`, determines text style.
 - `FontAutoScalingEnabled`, of type `bool`, defines whether the text will reflect scaling preferences set in the operating system.
 The default value of this property is `true`.